vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/vishvAsaH/pramANAni.md

 Neither do they guarantee correct understanding and practice of vedas (as proved by lokAchArya-branchers).

 It's also wrong to think that exposure to DP would have altered shankara's perceptions.
 S had some exposure to pAncharAtra, but was not as interested in that as he was in the gauDapAda quasi-bauddha view.
 He knowingly twisted BS.
 No reason to think exposre to DP would've hindered him.
-Neither R or VD state this as a reason.
+Neither R or VD state this lack of exposure as a reason.
 Rather, they point out how they have failed to use the shruti/ smRti/ sUtra pramANas properly.